-Humanity & Inclusion works in Benin to improve people with disabilities’ quality of life and to promote their full participation in the country's economic and social life.
+HI works in Benin to improve people with disabilities’ quality of life and to promote their full participation in the country's economic and social life.

 Using a hand cycle, Humanity & Inclusion Benin | © J. Cerda / HI

-HI returned to the country in 2010, at the request of the Ministry of the Family and National Solidarity which asked them to deploy actions to control lymphatic filariasis, a highly disabling tropical disease.
-At the same time, Humanity & Inclusion also launched a project to promote the rights of people with disabilities.
+HI returned to the country in 2010, at the request of the Ministry of Family and National Solidarity which asked them to deploy actions to control lymphatic filariasis, a highly disabling tropical disease.
+At the same time, HI also launched a project to promote the rights of people with disabilities.

-Benin has benefited from a stable democracy since 1990, but the economic situation is still precarious: almost half of the population lives in extreme poverty;
+Benin has benefited from a stable democracy since 1990, but the economic situation is still precarious: almost half of the population lives in extreme poverty.

 It is very difficult for people with disabilities to access healthcare that is adapted to their needs.
-They are also rarely taken into account in development initiatives;
+They are also rarely taken into account in development initiatives.